-From October through to April we have a fleet of gritting vehicles with snow ploughs on 24 hour standby and our staff constantly monitor weather forecast information.
+From October to April our fleet of gritting vehicles, with snow ploughs, are on 24 hour standby.
+Our staff monitor weather forecast information.

 Gritting routes and grit bin locations

 View our priority gritting routes and grit bin locations in the map below.

 Find the nearest grit bin